huntergps/handbook-docs/Fuse/06 - Data Binding.md

 `Each` is used to repeat pieces of UX markup for each item in a collection.

-The `Each` @(behavior) maintains one copy of its subtree per item in its $(Items) collection, and adds and removes these from the parent node accordingly.
+The `Each` behavior maintains one copy of its subtree per item in its $(Items) collection, and adds and removes these from the parent node accordingly.
 The `Items` collection can be an @(Observable) that can be changed dynamically.

 When using `Each`, we typically data-bind the `Items` property to an array data source to produce one visual node per object in the data source.